suyashb95/SoftwareOscilloscope/readme.md

 # Software Oscilloscope
-An ongoing python project which takes in data from any stream(Serial port, TCP socket or any generic stream) and plot it in real time using matplotlib.
+An ongoing python project which takes in data from any stream(Serial port, TCP socket or any generic stream) and plot it in real time using PyQtGraph.
 The stream must implement open(), close() and readline() methods to work with the package.

 ## Installation